Vertexwahn/rules_oidn/README.md

 Currently, only the noisy rendering serves as an input for the example.
 The albedo and normal images are not used.
-But you can easily modify the example code to use them.
+But the example code can be easily modified to use them.

 ## Generating weights manually